Getting Started With an Introductory Workshop

 Answers to frequently asked questions:

 - Are newcomers welcome?
 Newcomers are always welcome to attend morning sittings.
-However, it is a good idea to call ahead and let us know you are coming.
+However, please call first during business hours, 8-5, to let us know you are coming.
 Occasionally the Center is closed due to sesshin retreats or holidays.